 Robert C. “Bob” Jones

 Bob began his professional performing career as leader of his own twelve-piece band at age sixteen and as contractor for the Portland (OR) Civic Theater summer musical season the following year.
-He played saxophones, clarinets and flute/piccolo in all types of concert and show bands and orchestras, gave classical recitals, performed with the Oregon Symphony and Portland Opera, and Chamber Music Northwest.
-He was a soloist with the Portland Chamber Orchestra, North Coast Chamber Orchestra, at the World Saxophone Congress, and founded and led the Oregon Saxophone Quartet.
-He was elected as the youngest CEO of the Portland (Oregon) local musicians’ union, the youngest elected to the American Federation of Musicians International Executive Board, and its only active career musician at the time.
-For fifteen years Bob maintained a large private teaching class and was adjunct faculty in woodwinds at Portland State University, Lewis & Clark College and Reed College.
+He played saxophones, clarinets and flute/piccolo in all types of concert, show and dance bands and orchestras, gave classical recitals, performed with the Oregon Symphony and Portland Opera, and Chamber Music Northwest.
+He was a soloist with the Portland Chamber Orchestra, North Coast Chamber Orchestra, and at a World Saxophone Congress.
+The Oregon Saxophone Quartet, of which Bob was founder, leader and soprano saxophonist, was invited by Eugene Rousseau to be artist(s) in residence at his Summer Saxophone Camp at Shell Lake, WI, and to perform both classical and jazz concerts.

 He and Susan, have combined their talents and founded the immediately successful choro ensemble, Zéfiro, and later, a spin-off group called ClariNUTS.